MatthijsKamstra/creative-coding/README.md

 - [x] create [30](GALLERY.md) animation/images that have a creative source
 - [x] some sketches are just trying out code
 - [x] after 30 sketches (animation/visuals), I will focus less on this magical number and focus on sketches with sound/video/api/
 - [ ] have a talk about my experience
 - [ ] get better at it (daily goal)

+check my (todo)[TODO.MD] from some indepth todo's about this experiment

 ## Inspiration